anthonyjsmith/anthonyjsmith.github.io/_posts/2019-05-26-the-lords-supper-39-articles-28-31.md

 ---
 title: The Lord's Supper (39 Articles, 28-31)
-description: The Lord's Supper was at the heart of the controversies of the Reformation, so the Articles have much to say about it.
+description: The Lord's Supper was at the heart of the controversies of the Reformation, so the Articles say much about it.
 But the basic point is quite simple.
 tags:
 - Christianity
 date: 2019-05-26 11:47:06.339118000 +01:00